jollyolliel/jollyolliel/README.md

 # Who am I

 Hi!
-I am primarily a backend programer but recently trying a bit of frontend.
-I dont like it at all.
-I am at school at I think it is **OK**.
-I can't wait untill the summer holidays!
+I am primarily a backend programmer, but recently trying a bit of frontend.
+I don't like it at all.
+I am at school and I think it is **OK**.
+I can't wait until the summer holidays!
 I started programming and the age of 7 and continued since then.
 I have always found it interesting to build your own stuff.

-# Programing Languages
+# Programming Languages

  - Python
- - Javascript
+ - JavaScript
- - HTML (Even though it is technecly not a programing language)
+ - HTML (Even though it is technically not a programming language)
  - CSS (Again)

-# Progects
+# Projects

-Just look at my guthub ...
+Just look at my GitHub ...

 # Sources

  - Khan Academy.
 Great to lean the basics
- - Youtube.
-Coppy people's progects can actualy teach alot!
+ - YouTube.
+Copy people's projects can actually teach a lot!

-	 - Legand youtuber for programing [here](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA)
+	 - Legend YouTuber for programming [here](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA)
-- Github.
-Addon to peoples projects makes you read code that is not your's
+- GitHub.
+Reading peoples code teaches you a lot.

-# Cotributing
+# Contributing

 I would love for anyone to contribute.
-Just please be clear preferably use english (or I will google translate it).
-I have never Yet! had someone contribute.
+Just please be clear, preferably use English (or I will google translate it).
+I have never Yet!, had someone contribute.